About Us | Privacy | Site Map

 Montelukast is a leukotriene (loo-koe-TRY-een) inhibitor.
 Leukotrienes are chemicals your body releases when you breathe in an allergen (such as pollen).
 These chemicals cause swelling in your lungs and tightening of the muscles around your airways, which can result in asthma symptoms.

 Montelukast is used to prevent asthma attacks in adults and children as young as 12 months old.
-It is also used to relieve runny nose and sneezing caused by allergies in adults and children as young as 6 months old.
+Montelukast is also used to prevent exercise-induced bronchoconstriction (narrowing of the air passages in the lungs) in adults and children who are at least 6 years old.

 What are the possible side effects of montelukast (Singulair)?

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.